Frontline Education

 Understanding Activities

-PLM is a highly configurable system, so you have numerous options when it comes to managing activities.
-These configurations allow the experience to align with your organization’s needs.
+As PLM is highly configurable, you have numerous options when it comes to managing activities.
+These options allow the experience to align with your organization’s needs.

 This is a fairly typical example of an activity life cycle: